apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 Modules, features and plugins that support functionality for Apache CouchDb or Couchbase, previously deprecated, are now removed.
 If you are currently using any of these plugins or features, we recommend that you consider a better alternative or prepare to adopt and maintain the feature on your own.

+### Testing Strategy

+The collection of end-to-end browser [tests based on Puppeteer](../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `396` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ### Spring Boot

 CAS has switched and upgraded to Spring Boot `3.1.x`, presently in milestone/release-candidate mode, and one that is